Sidharth-Gulati/SnapshotAnalyzer/README.md

 shots uses aws configure to access the configuration file created by AWS cli Eg : aws configure --profile Your_Name

+A --profile sub-command has been provided in the console script to configure AWS profile : 'python shots.py --profile=Sidharth_Gulati instances list'

+-- AWS configure is to be used before this to setup Access key and Secret Access Key.

 # Running

 General Pattern -- python shots.py *command* *sub-command*